Citadel Restocks ‘Little Free Library’ in Chester County with 100 Books

 For information, or to locate a Little Free Library near you, visit littlefreelibrary.org/.

 Citadel provides banking, investments, and insurance services to more than 200,000 customers and 250 companies.
 At over $3 billion in assets, it is one of the area’s largest locally owned financial institutions, proudly serving residents of Bucks, Chester, Delaware, Lancaster, Montgomery, and Philadelphia counties.
-Citadel ranked first in the 2016 Callahan & Associates Return of the Member scoring index among all credit unions in the nation, and was named one of the best performing credit unions in the nation by SNL Financial.
+Citadel ranked first in the 2018 Callahan & Associates Return of the Member scoring index among all credit unions in Pennsylvania, and was named one of the best performing credit unions in the nation by SNL Financial.
 For more information, visit CitadelBanking.com.